-Rapid thermal processing, or RTP, refers to a semiconductor manufacturing process that heats silicon wafers to high temperatures (up to 1200°C or greater) using high intensity lamps on a timescale of several seconds or less to set the electrical properties of the semiconductor and anneal any material defects.
+Rapid thermal processing (RTP) refers to a semiconductor manufacturing process that heats silicon wafers to high temperatures (up to 1200°C or greater) using high intensity lamps on a timescale of several seconds or less to set the electrical properties of the semiconductor and anneal any material defects.
 RTP consists of heating a single wafer at a time in order to affect its electrical properties.
-The single-wafer approach allows for faster wafer processing (shorter annealing times from one second to three minutes) and more precise control of the annealing profile and process parameters on the wafer.
-The RTP market that Mattson Technology serves was \$457 million in 2010 according to Gartner.
+The single-wafer approach allows for faster wafer processing with shorter annealing times from less than one second to three minutes, and more precise control of the annealing profile and process parameters on the wafer.
+The RTP market that we serve was estimated to be \$494 million in 2011, based on Gartner's market research report issued in December 2011.

 As feature sizes become smaller and wafer uniformity demands become more stringent, there is an increased demand from rapid thermal equipment manufacturers to improve control, uniformity and repeatability of processes on wafers.
-Mattson Technology's RTP products feature dual-sided, lamp-based heating technology that provides enhanced process uniformity and repeatability with precise process control for chip manufacturing.
+Our RTP products feature dual-sided, lamp-based heating technology that provides enhanced process uniformity and repeatability with precise process control for chip manufacturing.
 Our products include the Helios and Helios XP systems for conventional annealing applications and the Millios system for millisecond anneal applications (MSA).